 1. Blood Group

 It is important for the doctor to determine your blood group in case you need a blood transfusion anytime during the pregnancy.

 It is crucial for the doctor to determine if you are RhD positive or negative.
 If you are RhD positive, that means that a protein called D antigen is present on the surface of your red blood cells, whereas if you are RhD negative, then you don’t have the protein.
 In this case, your doctor may give you a shot of Rh immune globulin once during the pregnancy and another after the baby’s birth.
-This shot is particularly necessary if you are a Rh-negative mother carrying a Rh-positive baby (which the baby may have inherited from his/her father).
+This shot is particularly necessary if you are an Rh-negative mother carrying an Rh-positive baby (which the baby may have inherited from her father).
 In this case, if some of your baby’s blood enters your bloodstream, then your body will produce antibodies that will attack your baby’s red blood cells.
-To avoid this, your doctor may advise you to take immune globulin shot during the 28thweek of pregnancy.
+To avoid this, your doctor may advise you to take immune globulin shot during the 28th week of pregnancy.

 3. Iron Levels

 A blood test is also done to check your haemoglobin levels, which determines if you are iron deficient.
 During pregnancy, your body needs iron to produce enough haemoglobin that can carry oxygen to all parts of your body and the baby.
-Hence, if your blood test shows that you are iron deficient, then your doctor may give you iron supplement to make up for the deficiency.
+Hence, if your blood test shows that you are iron deficient, then your doctor may prescribe iron supplements to make up for the deficiency.

 4. Blood Sugar

 Your doctor will be interested in checking your blood sugar through a blood test if you are overweight or if you have a history of diabetes.
 A blood test is done to determine if you have gestational diabetes.